jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

 ## Simple

-**Use what immediately pops into your head.** Run with that natural association, eg.  penicillamine = pencil.
+**Use what immediately pops into your head.** Run with that natural association, eg.  penicillin = pencil.

 **Don't be afraid to stew.** If nothing immediately comes to mind, don't be afraid to mull around for a while until you find something that really fits.